-To be fair though, if weather and climate are not your passion, it is easy to get confused.
-The two terms are often used interchangeability by those who are supposed to know better, sometimes even by the mainstream media.
+To be fair, though, if weather and climate are not your passion, it is easy to get confused.
+The two terms are often used interchangeably by those who are supposed to know better, sometimes even by the mainstream media.

-What we are going to try and do in this article, is to highlight the difference between weather and climate, as well as the factors that make them different from each other.
+In this article, we highlight the difference between weather and climate, as well as the factors that make them different from each other.

 However, we need to be more specific to really understand the difference between the weather and climate.
 This means we need to look at the specific factors that determine the weather and climate.

 The Role Of Time, Patterns, and Averages In Determining Weather And Climate

 Before delving into the specifics of how time, patterns, and averages impact the weather and climate, one first needs to define exactly what the difference between the two occurrences are:

 The Difference Between Weather and Climate

 Weather is the actual atmospheric conditions you experience at a specific time in a particular location.
 Climate, though, refers to the weather patterns and averages of a region established over an extended period, typically measured over a minimum of thirty years or more.

 The Role Of Time In Weather And Climate